 - Click SAVE.

-- (Optional) You can setup the action as required in the Setup Action page.
-For more information about different Rule actions types, refer to the Setup Rule Action Types article.
+- (Optional) You can set up the action as required in the Setup Action page.
+For more information about different Rule action types, refer to the Setup Rule Action Types article.

-The final output of Pivot table as is shown below.
+The final output of the Pivot table is shown below.

 The arrangement of columns can vary in your output.
 You can rearrange columns.
 Just drag the column name and drop it at the required position.